apocalyptech/swh_savegame/README.md

-As I mentioned far above, I've verified that this works against the collection of savegames that I saved, though I am sure that there are savegames out there which this utility'll choke on.
-I've checked it against about 2/3rds of the game in NG+ mode, and against a few of the final savegames from my initial runthrough the game, and those all load just fine (though I've made a couple of minor fixes on this NG+ runthrough).
-I'll be checking more savegames as I finish up NG+.
+As I mentioned far above, I've verified that this works against the collection of savegames that I saved, though I am sure that there are corner cases which this utility'll choke on.
+I've checked it against an entire run of the game in NG+ mode, and against a few of the final savegames from my initial runthrough the game.
+I've only got a single savegame from before I bought the DLC, so DLCless saves are a little less well tested, thouh I'd expect they should be fine.

-In particular, I suspect that many of the places in the savegame loading routine where I'm asserting that various numbers are 0x00 are actually supposed to be lists of data which just happen to have zero elements on all my savegames.
-On the couple of updates that I've had to do since figuring out what I cared about, that's been what's introduced problems.
+I suspect that many of the places in the savegame loading routine where I'm asserting that various numbers are 0x00 are actually supposed to be lists of data which just happen to have zero elements on all my savegames.

 And, of course, all of the data marked with "unknown" as varnames are basically just guesses as to what size data they are.
 When presented with